funkyjams/dotfiles/Readme.md

 #### dzen_windows
 If you click on your desktop name, a popup shows up and lists the windows open on all desktop (I counldn't find a way to be desktop specific).
 And if you click on the name of a window, it switches to it.
 Isn't this awesome?!?
 This one was definitely my favorite/hardest to code.

+#### dzen_volume
+This popup shows the volumes mounted and how much space is available on each of these.
+Color corresponds to percentage of available space.
+Obviously this will require some adjustments on other systems.

+#### dzen_net
+Shows the upload and download rate for a given connection (here eth1).
+I have not found a way to make it instataneous yet.

 ### URxvt